tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 During the transition, endpoints may support multiple authentication schemes (e.g., traditional, composite, dual, or PQC-only).
-Clients advertise their supported schemes using the protocol’s negotiation mechanism (for example, the `signature_algorithms` extension in TLS
+Clients advertise their supported schemes using the protocol's negotiation mechanism (for example, the 'signature_algorithms' extension in TLS
-{{!RFC8446}}), and servers select from the client’s list or fail the authentication if no common option is available.
+{{!RFC8446}}), and servers select from the client's list or fail the authentication if no common option is available.
 In practice, deployments are expected to prefer PQC-only or hybrid signature scheme over traditional ones, with the choice between PQC-only